Modulated Information Flows in Financial Markets: Introduction

+for $t<T$, where $(W_t^{(j)})$ for $j=1,\ldots,C_t+1$ is a one-dimensional standard $(\F_t)$-Brownian motion between jump times, $(\theta_t)$ is an $(\F_t)$-adapted process, and $\Delta X_t\neq 0$ if and only if $\mathcal{J}_t \backslash \mathcal{J}_{t-} \ne \emptyset$. \end{prop} Thus, a welcome consequence of our approach is an information-based {\it endogenous} jump-diffusion model with state-dependent stochastic volatility dynamics, arising naturally from the proposed information system.
+In this sense, we also extend \cite{4, 5, 6, 7, 16, 21}, which employ special properties of Brownian bridges (see \cite{12}, \cite{13}).
+We shall also show that the processes $(W_t^{(j)})$ above are stochastically-linked, where their dependence is dynamically controlled by $(\mathcal{J}_t)$.

+The modulation framework enables one to derive a Feynman-Ka\'c representation of the conditional expectation, gives an alternative expression for its jump-sizes, and extends Proposition \ref{ExpectationSDEinit} to the case of multiple random point fields.
+We associate these random point fields with projection-valued stochastic processes to construct a more general information system which may incorporate a wide range of complex behaviour, such as what we term \emph{information mixing}.
+By use of concepts in information geometry, we highlight how the impact of new information sources can be quantified from a geometrical perspective, which later allows for the modelling of information asymmetry.
+We also manage to provide an analytical expression for the price of a vanilla option under the modulated filtration, as an information-based analogue of the price obtained by \cite{19}, that admits a much broader class of random counting measures dictating price jumps.

-We shall highlight that we do not introduce jumps into the information flow model by embedding discontinuous noise into information processes.
-Instead, the jumps arise due to the discovery of \textit{new} information processes with a \textit{continuous} state-space.
-This has different and rather important implications on the dynamics of the best estimate of a random signal as opposed to including independent discontinuous noise with no information content on the signal.
+We highlight the fact that we do not need to introduce jumps into the information flow by embedding discontinuous noise into individual information processes.
+In the BRB case, the jumps arise due to the discovery of \textit{new} information sources, even if BRBs have a \textit{continuous} state-space.
+This has different and rather important implications on the dynamics of $(X_t)$, as opposed to including independent discontinuous noise with no information content on $X$.
 First, jumps are caused by random changes in the number of active information sources; hence, jumps carry information about $X$.
-Second, the continuous part of the price process is driven by different martingales on random time intervals representing the possible state-configurations of the information flow.
+Second, the continuous part of $(X_t)$ is driven by different Brownian motions on random time intervals that capture the possible state-configurations of the information flow.
 Third, since the volatility process also jumps and is state-dependent, the framework offers a link to regime-switching models; see \cite{8, 14, 20}.
 Fourth, the undiscounted price process may remain constant for periods of time if all information sources are ``lost'', which perhaps could be viewed as a model for certain features arising in illiquid markets or circuit breakers.
 Fifth, the proposed framework offers links to progressive enlargements of filtrations and stopped filtrations.